Eliminating waste is the fundamental principle of lean thinking.

 Not all customer development activities require face time.
 Beyond the initial customer discovery stage, there is a strong tendency to rely more heavily on asynchronous communication using tools like email, forums, and online usability testing.
 While all these tools are great for lowering real-time distractions and achieving scale, I find it important to still create opportunities for face time with existing and new customers.
 Unscripted conversations are the best way to learn about unscripted problems.
 I put our 800 number on all pages and encourage customers to pick up the phone versus email whenever possible.

 Building software to specifications is hard enough that when faced with a startup environment where both problems and solutions are largely unknown, it is optimal to iterate around less code than more code.

 Work Hack 8: Avoid overproduction by making customers pull for features.

-Customer pull is another concept from lean thinking and it requires that no good or service be produced until a customer asks for it.
-At this stage, more than 80% of my effort is spent towards optimizing existing features versus building new ones.
-The whole point of customer development is identifying an MVP that resonates with customers and the whole point of customer validation is testing that if that resonance will scale.
-If it doesn’t, the solution is not adding features, but possibly pivoting and going back to step 1 — customer discovery.
+Customer pull is another concept from lean thinking, and it requires that no good or service be produced until a customer asks for it.
+At this stage, more than 80% of my effort is spent on optimizing existing features versus building new ones.
+The whole point of customer development is identifying an MVP that resonates with customers, and the whole point of customer validation is testing if that resonance will scale.
+If it doesn’t, the solution is not adding features but possibly pivoting and going back to step 1 — customer discovery.